BDunnCode/cloud-project-one/README.md

     - Security Group ID
     - Key pair name

-See Example Scheme: (input your own names and IDs in place of 123, 123456789):
+Example Schema: (input your own names and IDs in place of 123, 123456789):

 **vpc name/id** :